Installation guide

 Installing on Windows

 To install accrqa package on Windows the easiest way is to use the binary wheels.
-To install accrqa Python package on Windows from source you need to have
+To install accrqa using binary wheels use:

 Windows requirements: